Sailing Qualifications You Need To Get

 Issued by the IYT, the Master of Yachts is a professional qualification designed for the superyacht industry, where holders wish to work their way through the ranks with the ultimate aim being to Captain a superyacht.

 No matter how much sailing experience you have, if you choose an appropriate course with a good instructor you will always pick up valuable tips & tricks.
-Make sure you "empty your glass" at the start of the course; leave your bravado and pride on the dock and bring on board a liberal does of humility and an open mind.
+Make sure you "empty your glass" at the start of the course; leave your bravado and pride on the dock and bring on board a liberal dose of humility and an open mind.
 You'll have a blast.

-Sailing Virgins is the highest rated sailing academy in the Caribbean (TripAdvisor, Google and TrustPilot reviews).
+Sailing Virgins is the highest-rated sailing academy in the Caribbean (TripAdvisor, Google and TrustPilot reviews).
 We are launching our Island Adventure, a cross-Caribbean trip combining a sailing course with land- and sea-adventure.
 The next availability departs Grenada in October.
 Click here for more details.